solana-mobile/dapp-publishing/PUBLISHING.md

 ## Overview
 Publishing a dApp to the Solana dApp Store involves two steps:
 1. Create a set of NFTs describing the app, publisher, and release on-chain
-1. Submit a request to the Solana dApp Store publisher portal requesting that Solana Mobile process the dApp's release NFT
+1. Submit a request to the Solana dApp Store publisher portal requesting that Solana Mobile team review the dApp's release NFT

 The publishing tool is designed for CI/CD usage - all steps, including submitting publish portal requests, can be integrated into your app release workflows.
 All files used during the NFT creation and publishing request submission steps can be committed to source control.